 Startups with innovative products or services that appeal to a broad audience.

-Traditional bank loans or loans from alternative lenders can provide the capital you need to start or grow your business.
-These loans typically require a solid business plan and collateral.
+Traditional bank loans or loans from alternative lenders can provide startups with the capital they need to grow.
+These loans typically require repayment with interest over a fixed period.

 Startup incubators and accelerators provide funding, mentorship, and resources to help businesses grow.
 In exchange, they may take a small equity stake in your company.